Skip to content

 Body Sizes Large (over 1000g)

-Threat Factors Nest Harvesting, Direct Persecution
+Threat Factors Nest Harvesting, Hunting and trapping

 The Arabian Ostrich is the largest living bird on earth today.
 Its body length is about two meters and it weighs about 150 kg.
 It has small wings relative to its body size, and does not fly, but uses its wings to make sharp stops and turns when running.
 It is an omnivore feeding on grass, seeds, insects and small vertebrates.
 Its current distribution area is restricted to Africa.